kokonattuDream/DiscussionBoard-UI/README.md

 # Discussion Board

 This is a discussion board that users can create a post on the website.
-They can reply to other users's post to communicate
+They can reply to other's post to communicate

-with others.
+with other users.
 They can also share pictures in the post.

 URL:
 https://discussion-board-front-end.herokuapp.com/